 We believe that an investor should be aware of this event while analysing Nandan Denim Ltd and therefore, thank Amit for bringing it to the notice of the author and the readers of our website.

 10) Group company guilty of violating rules for maintaining books of accounts:

-In the letter of offer for the rights issue by Nandan Denim Ltd (then named Nandan Exim Ltd) in Dec 2007, the company disclosed that one of its group company: Vishal Fabrics Private Ltd and its directors had been found guilty of violating rules of Companies Act related to maintaining books of accounts and have been fined by Additional Chief Metropolitan Magistrate, Ahmedabad in this regard.
+In the letter of offer for the rights issue by Nandan Denim Ltd (then named Nandan Exim Ltd) in Dec 2007 (page 8), the company disclosed that one of its group company: Vishal Fabrics Private Ltd and its directors had been found guilty of violating rules of Companies Act related to maintaining books of accounts and have been fined by Additional Chief Metropolitan Magistrate, Ahmedabad in this regard.

 11) Allegation about bogus degrees being issued by Shanti Business School run by Chiripal Charitable Trust: